VStepchenko/Asm64/README.md

 # Asm64

-Source code for habr article 64-bit MASM assembler in Visual Studio
+Source code for the habr [article](https://habr.com/ru/articles/763636/) 64-bit MASM assembler in Visual Studio

-bare.zip - simple "build script" to assemble the 64 helloworld example without VS. Take a look at the readem.txt inside bare folder.
+bare.zip - minimalistic way to assemble the 64 helloworld example without VS. Unpack the zip file and run makeit.bat.
+Tested on Win10 only

+To choose the appropriate project to build change Project properties - configuration properties - linker - advanced - entry point - mainHelloWorld/mainRepl/mainReplSdk

-HelloWorld.asm - hello world message box with unicode strings
+* HelloWorld.asm - hello world message box with unicode strings

+* Repl.asm - console read/write unicode example, type anything to repeat, type 'quit' for quit

+* ReplSdk.asm - the same functionality as Repl.asm but using MASM 64 SDK macrosses, to build it provide path to XXX XXX XXX from MASM 64 SDK in the beginning of the ReplSdk.asm file

+The project template has been taken [here](https://github.com/nthana/SampleASM64/)